This section lists the rules and regulations and the process for the grade Placement Test at ITA.

 1. Ensure that the student meets the age requirement for the grade.
 Please refer to the Grade Eligibility section above.

-2. Read the Skill Set for Grade Placement and prepare the students based on the core language skills, including reading, writing, grammar, and conversation skills as applicable to the grade levels.
+2. Read the Skill Set and prepare the students based on the core language skills, including reading, writing, grammar, and conversation skills as applicable to the grade levels.

 3. ITA textbooks and exercise books may optionally be used as a base to prepare for the placement test; however, the placement test will solely be based on the skillset & core language skills as mentioned above.

-4. Teach the student (or ask the student to prepare/learn) over the summer or over a few weeks, rather than cramming everything in the last few days before the test.
+4. The student should take adequate time to learn the skill sets and prepare for the test, rather than cramming everything in the last few days before the test.
 Language skills are better acquired and sustained with practice and immersion.

 5. Do not force the student to take a placement test if he/she is not ready.
 ITA’s goal is to ensure the students enjoy learning Tamil, apply it in real life situations, and sustain a life-long interest.
 When the student is forced to take a placement test and does not pass the placement test, the experience could negatively impact their Tamil learning.
 Please consider this from the student’s perspective.